Citroen C4 review

 With six airbags as standard, the Citroen C4 is a safe car.
 In fact, Euro NCAP awarded the C4 a full five stars in its crash safety tests.
+Yes, the tests are more stringent today, but we've no cause for concern.
 Citroen's eTouch service also features, which allows you to call – and be located by – emergency services if you break down or have an accident.

 Although the Citroen C4 gets a 408 litre boot, which is one of the most spacious in its class, the car's design does make it rather awkward to load.
-The cabin however is very well designed, and offers lots of storage cubbies.
-If you choose an e-HDI edition, you get an automatic gearbox, and a coolbox in the centre console big enough for a couple of 500ml drinks bottles.
+The large load area eats into rear seat space, too, with the C4 struggling alongside more capacious cars such as the Volkswagen Golf or Skoda Octavia.

 On the flip-side, there are plenty of cubbies and storage bins dotted around the cabin, though the glovebox is compromised thanks to an intrusive fuse box that eats into space.
 That's true with many French cars though, and shouldn't be a deal breaker.

 All Citroen C4s will depreciate like a stone, so make sure you get a discount when buying new from a dealer.

 At least running costs are low.
 The BlueHDi-engined Citroen C4s are the star performers – returning combined fuel economy more than 70mpg.
 The mid-range BlueHDi 120 is our pick, thanks to its low list price, impressive fuel economy and CO2 emissions.
 Beware of the bigger wheels though, as these can push emissions over the all-important 100g/km CO2 barrier – costing more in road and company car tax.